If Muslims Can Build Churches in Egypt, Has Persecution Ended?

 Similarly, Ramez Atallah, general secretary of the Bible Society of Egypt, stated there are surprisingly few problems among an Egyptian population of 100 million, many of whom have set traditions.

-“We at the Bible Society have not experienced anything of this nature.”

-And Andrea Zaki, president of the Protestant Churches of Egypt, praised Sisi’s overall efforts to “promote citizenship and equality.”
+And Andrea Zaki, president of the Protestant Community of Egypt, praised Sisi’s overall efforts to “promote citizenship and equality.”
 Of the recently legalized churches, 310 belong to his denomination.

 “There is freedom to license and renovate churches,” said Zahraa Awad, a Muslim tour guide in the city.
 “Along with mosques, schools, and hospitals, they are required for every new neighborhood.”